Snow Survey and Water Supply Bulletin (June 15, 2014)

 The June 15th snow survey is now complete.
-Data from 2 snow courses and 47 snow pillows around the province (including some out-of-province sampling locations), and climate data from Environment Canada, have been used to form the basis for the following reports.
+Data from 2 snow courses and 51 snow pillows around the province and climate data from Environment Canada form the basis for the following report.

 Produced by: BC River Forecast Centre

 June 23, 2014